 - 1. Turn the ignition key to ON. - 2.
 Press the power door unlock control three times. - 3.
 Turn the ignition key from ON to OFF. - 4.
 Press the power door unlock control three times. - 5.
 Turn the ignition back to ON.
-The horn will chirp. - 6.
-Press the unlock control, then press the lock control.
-The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
-Turn the ignition to OFF.
+The horn will chirp.

+6. Press the unlock control, then press the lock control.
+The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.
+Note: Pressing the power door lock/unlock control again will toggle between activating and deactivating the autolock feature.

+7. Turn the ignition to OFF.
 The horn will chirp once to confirm the procedure is complete.